quakelive-server-standards/quakelive-server-standards/configs/standard/README.md

 `set qlx_commandPrefix "!"` - The prefix used before command names in order to execute them.

-To provide the player with a consistent experience throughout the servers, the minqlx commands should always use the same prefix which should be the standard prefix to provide the best user experience.
+To provide the player with a consistent experience across different servers, the minqlx commands should always use the same prefix.
+It should also be the standard prefix to not deviate from the minqlx standard.

 ##### ZMQ rcon (remote connection)

 `set zmq_rcon_enable "1"` - Enable rcon.

-Website like QLStats are vital for the Quake Live scene.
-Every server therefor should have receiving commands enabled to help the community evolve.
-For easy access the password is a standard one.
+Rcon can be used to execute commands on the server remotely.
+Especially the `say` command might be a vital part of an external application which wants to provide new features for Quake Live.
+Every server should have this feature enabled to help the community evolve.

 ##### ZMQ Stats

 `set zmq_stats_enable "1"` - Enable ZeroMQ stats

-Website like QLStats are vital for the Quake Live scene.
-Every server therefor should have sending stats enabled to help the community evolve.
+The Quake Live server sends out information regarding the matches being played, players connected and so on.
+These information form the foundation of external applications who want to extend the Quake Live experience with new features.
+QLStats is the most prominent example for this.
+Every server should have this feature enabled to help the community evolve.

 ### minqlx plugins